itthinx/affiliates/readme.txt

 == Changelog ==

+= 3.0.0 =
+* This is a major new release of the plugin, please make sure to back up your site and database before your upgrade and make sure to review the changelog to be aware of the implications of upgrading to this version.
+* Enhanced the precision with which referral values are stored.

 = 2.17.0 =
 * Added a new Traffic section with URI stats.
 * Source URIs and landing URIs are stored for hits on affiliate links.